 The front of the house is also adorned with flowers and gardens, but what truly catches our attention is the stairway leading up to the front door.
-This house idea is fairly involved and definitely isn’t part of easy Minecraft house ideas, so you should dive in being fully aware of this slight hiccup.
 If you consider yourself skilled and fit to handle a wide variety of building projects, this Georgian build is not the one to miss.

 Minecraft Cube House

-This is a unique Minecraft house idea by all stretches of the imagination, so it’s no surprise people have taken up this design and incorporated it in this world.
-The best part is that it’s not difficult to make either, and you’re definitely looking at the one of the best easy Minecraft house ideas out there.
+This is a unique Minecraft house idea by all stretches of the imagination, so it’s no surprise people have taken up this design and incorporated it into this world.
+The best part is that it’s not difficult to make either, and you’re definitely looking at one of the easiest houses to make in Minecraft.